eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/musings-on-physics-metaphysics/index.md

 The point is, a more articulate and rigorous _definition of dimensions_ is needed.
 In general, the dimensions of an expression can be thought of as the number of coordinates of equivalent measure necessary to account for any object or the intrinsic framework of that expression.

-In space, three-dimensions are sufficient for the expression of a volume, which can be measured according to height, width and depth--all three measures equivalent to a measure of length or distance in one-dimensional units on perpendicular axes.
+In space, three-dimensions are sufficient for the expression of a volume, which can be measured according to height, width and depth---all three measures equivalent to a measure of length or distance in one-dimensional units on perpendicular axes.

 The spatial example of dimensionality presents an (implicit?) argument that the next dimension up, from any given dimension, overlies and extends ninety-degrees outside that dimension.